 The antennas used will be linearly polarized horn antennas.
 The antennas corresponding to the base-station will be fixed during a set of experiments.
 The base-station antenna will be around 3 m above the roof of the 3-story building and downtilted approximately 15 degrees.
 The mobile antenna will be at the ground level.
 In addition, the mobile transmit antenna will also be directional and point towards the best link towards the base-station which will further minimize interference.
-The mobile transmitter will be used for the purposes of experimentation at the base-station fixed transceiver and the mobile transceiver.
+The mobile transmitter will be within a radius of 1 km to the base-station transmitters.
+The same antennas will be used for the purposes of experimentation at the base-station fixed transceiver and the mobile transceiver.